 Seiko Sumo Vs Turtle – Comparison Overview

-Just in case, you can’t spare the time to go through this review (it’s a really lengthy one because it leaves no stone unturned), here’s a brief summary.
+Just in case you can’t spare the time to go through this review (it’s a really long one because it leaves no stone unturned), here’s a brief summary.

-Besides that, the movements of these watches are also pretty similar, although they are actually different movements from Seiko.
+Besides that, the movements of these watches are also pretty similar, although they are actually different movements.

 The Seiko Sumo uses Seiko’s 6R15 while the Seiko Turtle uses Seiko’s 4R36.
-Basically, you’re getting the same things with these movements like hacking, manual winding, 21,600 beats per hour.
-However, the 6R15 one-ups the 4R36 in that it comes with a power reserve of 50 hours while the 4R36 only comes with 41 hours.
+Basically, you’re getting the same things with these movements like hacking, manual winding, and 21,600 beats per hour.
+However, the 6R15 trumps the 4R36 in that it comes with a power reserve of 50 hours, while the 4R36 only comes with 41 hours.

-But then again, the 4R36 also one-ups the 6R15 in that it comes with the day/date complication whereas the 65R15 only displays the date.
+But then again, the 4R36 also trumps the 6R15 from another angle.
+It comes with the day/date complication whereas the 65R15 only displays the date.

 So, overall, these two watches get a good grade on our scoring board.
 The Seiko Sumo might be a little better than the Turtle, but the difference is only slight.
-That is, more power reserve time and a slightly narrower case diameter.
+It has more power reserve time and a slightly narrower case diameter.
 But then again, it does not have as many models available as the Turtle.

 Seiko Sumo Vs Turtle – Worth The Money?

-Definitely, definitely worth the money.
+They are definitely worth the money.
 And Seiko does not disappoint when it comes to that.
-Most of their timepieces are affordable but Seiko also tries not to skimp on quality in spite of that.
-We can confidently tell you that since we have reviewed a number of Seiko watches already.
+Most of their timepieces are affordable.
+But Seiko also tries not to compromise on quality in spite of that.
+We can confidently tell you that, since we have reviewed a number of Seiko watches already.
 And who says you have to take our word for it?
 Check around for what people are saying and you’ll be able to confirm for yourself.